wordpress-mobile/test-cases/test-cases/gutenberg/writing-flow/splitting-merging.md

 # Splitting and merging - Test Cases

 #### **Precondition**

-Start from an empty post, and follow this starting steps on every test case:
+Start from an empty post.

+*Initial steps*

 - Repeat the next steps on a Paragraph and Heading block
 - Write (or paste) a paragraph with a few lines
 - Set the caret by the half of the paragraph